In this article, I will show you how to perform a simple linear regression test in Microsoft Excel.

 In the first table called Summary Output, there are some regression statistics from the test.

 A value of 0.65 in this case indicates a fairly strong linear correlation between height and weight measures.
-And since the multiple R value is positive, I know the association between height and weight is positive; so, as one variable goes up, the other variable tends to increase too.

 If you’re interested to learn more about correlation, then I suggest you refer to the What is Pearson Correlation post.